2017 Los Angeles elections

-The 2017 Los Angeles elections were held on March 7, 2017 in Los Angeles, California.
+Elections were held on March 7, 2017, in Los Angeles, California.
 Voters elected candidates in a nonpartisan primary, with runoff elections scheduled for May 16, 2017.
-Eight of the fifteen seats in the City Council were up for election, as well as the offices of Mayor, City Attorney and City Controller.
+Eight of the fifteen seats in the City Council were up for election, as well as the offices of mayor, city attorney and city controller.
 Four ballot measures were also on the ballot.

 Municipal elections in California are officially nonpartisan; candidates' party affiliations do not appear on the ballot.